In many jurisdictions, you can’t legally ride a motorcycle without a helmet. That can be dangerous.

 Q. How do I know if my helmet fits properly?

-A. A proper fitting helmet is the most important aspect for an effective and safe helmet.
+A. A properly fitting helmet is the most important aspect of an effective and safe helmet.
 You can follow the Helmet Fit Test in this article to help you know how well your helmet fits.
 The short answer is that your helmet should be snug without causing any pain or pressure points.
 Also, the helmet shouldn’t wobble around when you move your head.
 Go ahead and run through the helmet fit test.

 Q. How can I improve my helmet fit?